Skip to Content

 The techniques used for both balayage and foilyage are slightly different, as are the procedures.
 Balayage involves applying highlights without using foil, while foilyage combines two techniques.

-Foils are used only on the top of your head and the front, where light typically falls.
-This approach allows the color to better penetrate the hair, creating a more intense look, regardless of the base color and roots.
+Foils can be used throughout the entire head, but are especially impactful on the top and front, where light typically falls.
+This approach allows the foil to trap the head’s natural heat to incubate the lightener, creating a more intense look, regardless of the base color and roots.

 Despite sounding simple, this is not a procedure you should attempt on your own at home.
 Schedule an appointment with a skilled stylist or colorist who understands the difference between the two techniques.

-By doing so, you can ensure the outcome will be exceptional.
+By doing so, you maximize your chances of achieving a beautiful, healthy result.
 Additionally, the transition between the sections where foils were used will be subtle and effective.

 Related Topics